aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/shape-effects-and-manipulation-in-slides/adding-arrow-lines-to-specific-slides/_index.md

 ### Setting Up Your Environment

 Before we dive into the technical details, make sure you have Aspose.Slides for .NET installed.
-If you haven't already, you can download it from the official [Aspose website](https://releases.aspose.com/slides/net/).
+If you haven't already, you can download it from the  [Aspose website](https://releases.aspose.com/slides/net/).
 Once installed, you're ready to embark on this exciting journey of elevating your presentations.

 ### Creating a New Presentation